J. McKenzie Moss

-John McKenzie Moss (January 3, 1868 – June 11, 1929) was a United States representative from Kentucky and a judge of the Court of Claims.
+John McKenzie Moss (January 3, 1868 – June 11, 1929) was an American politician and judge who was a U.S. representative from Kentucky from 1902 to 1903 and a judge of the Court of Claims from 1926 to 1929.

 Education and career

 Born on January 3, 1868, on a farm near Bennettstown, an unincorporated community in Christian County, Kentucky, Moss was a nephew of James A. McKenzie.
 He attended the common and private schools, the Kent College of Law (now the Chicago-Kent College of Law), and read law with W.G. and A.T.
 Ewing in Chicago in 1893.
 He worked for the Railway Mail Service from 1888 to 1891.
 He was admitted to the bar and entered private practice in Bowling Green, Kentucky from 1893 to 1902.
 During the same time period he worked in other counties adjoining Warren County.

 Congressional service

 Moss successfully contested as a Republican the election of John Stockdale Rhea to the United States House of Representatives of the 57th United States Congress and served from March 25, 1902, to March 3, 1903.
 He was an unsuccessful candidate for reelection in 1902 to the 58th United States Congress.